CULTURAL ENGINEERING · PLACEMAKING · COFFEE STRATEGY · DESTINATION DEVELOPMENT

 Italy — Livorno

 Sells cafés and moves to Italy.
 Two years studying espresso production, visiting roasteries and machine factories.
-Deep immersion in Italian coffee culture.

 2000